rahji/reviews/README.md

 * The folder where you want to save the PDFs
 * A simple prefix for the markdown and PDF filenames (eg: "comments", "director", etc)

 Use the arrow keys to navigate while answering questions in these scripts.
-To stop where you are (after you've already said "Yes" to continue), press `CTRL+C` a couple times.
+To abandon the process at any time, press `CTRL+C` a couple times.

 BTW, both scripts call `review` (to create Markdown files from the CSV) and `pandoc` (to create PDFs from the Markdown files).
 If you're interested in seeing how `review` works (for use outside of the scripts above), type the command below in your terminal application.
 You can also pass a `-v` flag to either of the above scripts, to see the underlying commands being run.